quii/learn-ts-react-with-tests/hello-world.md

 `TypeError: this._instance.render is not a function`

-We have not got a `render` function on our component to render the `h1`
+We have not got a `render` function on our component to render the `h1`.
+When you instantiate a component in React it will try and run the `render` function to well... render.
+There are other circumstances where `render` is called which you'll learn later.

 ## Write enough code to make it pass